 42 Is Not a Number by Doreen Rappaport

 Jackie Robinson is a hero for standing up for his rights and becoming the first black player to be accepted into the major leagues in 1947.
 Even after he became a Dodgers team member, he faced racism and segregation.
 Fans saw the injustice and rallied behind him.
-People who had never given baseball a second thought were suddenly following the Brooklyn Dodgers.

 The Greatest: Muhammad Ali by Walter Dean Myers